UBCMint/ml-infra/mlops/README.md

 #### Running the script for ML jobs

 The script uses the MLflow Tracking API.
-For instance, run from the root directory of your workspace:
+For instance, run from the mlops directory of your workspace:
 ```
 python main.py
 ```